notSam25/MultiChem/README.md

 ## Building

-> This program can be built using cmake 3.16+
+> This program was built and tested using cmake 3.16+
     ```bash
     mkdir build
     cd build